Kr19-sandeep/personal-web/README.md

 my web
-this project is design as my portfolio in thi
+this project is design as my portfolio